-The right wakeup light can be a real game-changer, getting your morning off to a better start and improving your mood all day long.
+The right wake-up light can be a real game-changer, getting your morning off to a better start and improving your mood all day long.
+We've tested and ranked five of the very best to help you get every day off to the best possible start.

 For more insight into your sleep, take a look at our guide to the best sleep trackers.